rzafiamy/oconsole/README.md

 # 🖥️ Oconsole

-**Oconsole** is an interactive Python-based tool powered by Ollama's LLaMA model to automate Linux command-line operations.
+**Oconsole** is an interactive Python-based tool powered by Openai or Ollama's LLaMA model to automate Linux command-line operations.
 The tool uses natural language to generate Linux commands and executes them with a smooth and intuitive interface, providing command history storage for persistent session management.

 ## 🚀 Features